planetrenox/inzerosight/docs/readme.md

 I highly doubt forensics teams have protocol in place to scan for hidden zero width.
 You can hide private information in a place no one can see or use it to communicate.

-After the last update, the signature feature was removed so all encoded text only includes relevant data.
+In update 2.0 the signature feature was removed so all encoded text only includes relevant data.
 Furthermore this extension requires no browser permissions and collects zero data.